jakob1379/jakob1379.github.io/docs/index.md

 <div class="section" markdown> <!-- Removed: hidden class -->
 ## About Me {.section-title} ##

-A passionate and experienced software developer with a knack for creating elegant solutions in the least amount of time.
-I specialize in [Your Specialization, e.g., backend development, cloud infrastructure] and I'm always eager to learn new technologies.
+A passionate and experienced software developer with a knack for creating simple and usable solutions.

-This is a placeholder text.
-You should write a short summary about yourself, your professional interests, and what you're passionate about.
+I specialize in data pipelines, and process automation, always seeking the newest technologies to make better solutions, faster.
 </div>

 <div class="section" markdown> <!-- Removed: hidden class -->